fathomnet/fathomnet-py/docs/source/index.rst

 fathomnet-py
 ============

-``fathomnet-py`` is a client-side API to help scientists, researchers, and developers interact with FathomNet_ data.
+``fathomnet-py`` is a client-side API to help scientists, researchers, and developers interact with `FathomNet Database`_ data.

 .. code-block:: python